space-sh/space/doc/shell-coding-and-style-guidelines/index.md

 ## Bash-only language constructs

 ### local
+Local defines a new isolated variable, even if the same variable name happens to be declared on outisde scope.
+After function return, the other variable instance is always reestablished (compatible with Dash).
 Do not declare multiple local variables in the same line.
 Local keyword is not defined by _POSIX_ and its implementation is shell-specific.
 Some shells will only handle the first variable as local, while exposing the rest as global.
 Example:
 ```sh